MiikaB/cgi_bird_scout/README.md

 # Experience with the excercise
 Project was fun to make as it gave you pretty much open hands to fulfill the requirements.
 The logic of the app was the most fun to work with as of getting coordinates and sending data to the local SQLite database.

+Solution was created using modules and react hooks (no more states) As the project wasn't multipage wise to create, the whole project is created in app.js Some functions could have been moved to different file and to be imported into project but my thought is that it's better for you to review the code as it's only in once file

 I am pleased with the result even though it might not be the pretties UI, but as you were only given a week to work on the project i would say i did very well.

 My thougths on the project are, it works like a charm.
 The UI can be customized later as the logic of the project is my priority.
 What good is a good looking app that has broken functions and doesn't serve it's purpose?!